apache/trafficserver/doc/admin-guide/files/logging.config.en.rst

                                 :ts:cv:`proxy.config.log.rolling_offset_hr`.
 RollingSizeMb       number      Size, in megabytes, at which log files are
                                 rolled.
+PipeBufferSize      number      The minimum size, in bytes, to set as the
+                                capacity of the FIFO.
+This only applies to ``log.pipe`` logging objects.
+The default value
+                                is 0 which indicates that the system default size will be used.
 Filters             array of    The optional list of filter objects which
                     filters     restrict the individual events logged.
 CollationHosts      array of    If present, one or more strings specifying the